TritonDataCenter/rfe/rfe/0001/README.md

 join them purely at the IP leve, they are out of luck.
 A clever use of NAT, however, where one side's 10.1.1.0/24 becomes another side's 10.2.2.0/24 may be a useful tool to have in the Triton Router object.

+### Routing between multiple Router objects

+One may wish to form an entire network of more than just two LANs.
+How would one do that?
+What sort of routing protocol(s) would we need?
+Even for a single Router object, dual-redundancy may mean using a routing protocol ANYWAY.
+Is it easier, harder, or orthogonal when one add routing between multiple router objects?